kevinrutledge/before-or-after/docs/developer-guide.md

-# Lower or Higher — Developer Documentation
+# Before or After — Developer Documentation

-**Lower or Higher** is a casual, web‑based game where players guess whether a second cultural item (album, movie, artwork, etc.) was released before or after a first.
+**Before or After** is a casual, web‑based game where players guess whether a second cultural item (album, movie, artwork, etc.) was released before or after a first.
 It combines quick decision‑making with light trivia, making it ideal for short breaks.